 Here is a reminder: we wish to solve (3.26) using the finite element method.
-The finite elements are useful in two ways: (1) we describe the test and trial function with the help of the basis functions that are defined on the finite elements, and (2) we evaluate all those integrals by integrating over the triangles, one by one.
+The finite elements are useful in two ways:

+- 1. We describe the test and trial function with the help of the basis functions that are defined on the finite elements, and - 2. to calculate the required integrals we integrate over the triangles, one by one.